 To the browned ground beef add milk and cream of mushroom soup.
 Mix this all together well and simmer on low for 10-15 minutes or until heated all the way.

 Server over those mashed potatoes or rice if you like and enjoy it.
-This recipe is great for weeknights since it’s so quick to make.
+This recipe is great for weeknights since it's so quick to make.
 You may also enjoy our Salisbury Steak With Mushroom Gravy recipe.

 Answering the Question "what's there to eat" ~ Jen